-There are no shortage of eateries at the new Battery Atlanta.
+There are no shortage of eateries at the Battery Atlanta.
 Besides being home to the Braves, there’s a concert venue and plenty of shopping options.
 Here’s where to dine when you’re at the Battery Atlanta.

 Disclosure: Our meals were complimentary at these Battery Atlanta restaurants.